 Falls ‘First Aid’

-It is not possible to predict if you will fall, how you might and where you might land when you fall.
+It is not possible to predict if you will fall, how you might fall or where you might land if you do fall.
 It is important to let someone know such as a family member, friend or your GP know if you have had a fall.
 Falls do not always result in serious injuries, but it is important to treat all injuries including cuts and scrapes.
 You may need to visit your doctor after a fall.

 To help minimise injury, it is important to think ahead and make a plan of what you will do if you have a fall.